Operations · Guide

 7. Biometrics: Face ID or Touch ID enrollment and recognition

+This is not optional.
 A single missed check—an iPhone with FMI still active, a Samsung with an unresponsive proximity sensor—generates a return that costs more to process than the margin on the unit.

 Step 3: Design the Workflow Like a Production Line